 USDA Southern Regional Aquaculture Center (SRAC)

 Tropical fish and ornamental aquaculture are well represented within SRAC both from industry representatives and from technical committee membership including faculty at the TAL.
 Several regional projects have included tropical fish issues as a result of this partnership.

-The Florida FFA and the TAL are partners in the Aquaculture in the Classroom program, including the TAL hosting the annual tests and competition for middle and high schools in the state.
+The Florida FFA and the TAL are partners in the Aquaculture in the Classroom program.
+Each spring, the Tropical Aquaculture Lab hosts the annual Aquaculture Career Development Event tests and competition for middle and high schools in the state.